2012-11-27

 Drawbacks:

-If you like to jerk the USB drive when you are done, you may be in trouble.
+If you like to jerk the USB drive out when you are done with your file-copy, you may be in trouble.
 With this change, you must click the system-tray icon and eject the disk in a controlled manner.
 Out of habit, you should be doing this anyway -- just to be safe.

 Cameras seem to corrupt their memory cards more-often-than-not and it is probably best to leave the USB settings for this device unchanged, mostly because people tend to unplug cameras and run away; everyone is always in a rush..